Vision-Related Motion Sickness

 Those who suffer from motion sickness often find it difficult or impossible to drive, play sports, go on amusement park rides, or be in an environment with fast or moderate motion.
 Engaging in these activities or being in visually-busy settings can produce uncomfortable — even debilitating — symptoms.

 Fortunately, a neuro-optometrist can offer help.
-If you or a loved one is experiencing symptoms of motion sickness, contact The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry to schedule a functional visual evaluation.
+If you or a loved one is experiencing symptoms of motion sickness, contact Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry to schedule a functional visual evaluation.

 What is Motion Sickness?